Loft Conversion Builders in Catford (SE6)

 Frequently Asked Questions

-How much does a Catford loft conversion cost?
+- What does a Catford loft conversion involve?

-Why do trussed roofs cost more to convert in Catford?
+- Why are trussed roofs harder to convert in Catford?

-Because the trusses can't be removed without compromising the roof structure.
-Many Catford 1930s and post-war properties around Culverley Green have prefabricated W-frame trusses where every member contributes to the roof's structural integrity — including the internal members that obstruct the loft space.
-The conversion needs replacement steelwork (typically a steel ridge beam plus supporting beams across the loft floor) installed before any truss can be removed safely.
-Adds £3,000-£5,000 to typical loft conversion cost and 1-2 weeks to the schedule because the steel must be in place before truss removal.
-Edwardian cut-roof properties (typical of central Catford) avoid this premium because the existing rafters can be retained and reinforced.
-We identify the roof type at the survey so the cost is firm before the contract is signed.
+- Because the trusses can't be removed without compromising the roof structure.
+Many Catford 1930s and post-war properties around Culverley Green have prefabricated W-frame trusses where every member contributes to the roof's structural integrity, including the internal members that obstruct the loft space.
+The conversion needs replacement steelwork (typically a steel ridge beam plus supporting beams across the loft floor) installed before any truss can be removed safely, which adds 1-2 weeks to the schedule because the steel must be in place before truss removal.
+Edwardian cut-roof properties (typical of central Catford) avoid this because the existing rafters can be retained and reinforced.
+We identify the roof type at the survey so the fixed price is confirmed before the contract is signed.

-Only on properties within the boundary.
+- Only on properties within the boundary.
 The small Culverley Green conservation area covers streets just east of Catford town centre.
-Within the area, dormer designs need conservation officer review — front-facing dormers are virtually never approved, rear dormers can be approved with subordinate proportions and matching materials.
+Within the area, dormer designs need conservation officer review.
+Front-facing dormers are virtually never approved, and rear dormers can be approved with subordinate proportions and matching materials.
 Most Catford residential streets are outside the conservation area and have full permitted development rights for the standard rear dormer or hip-to-gable.
 Lewisham also has Article 4 directions on some streets near the conservation area boundary that mainly affect front-of-property changes.
 We check the conservation area boundary and Article 4 register on the Lewisham planning portal at the survey before quoting.

-Three reasons.
-First, accuracy: we know the SE6 stock — Edwardian cut-roof semis around Sangley Road and Inchmery Road, 1930s trussed-roof properties around Culverley Green, the conservation area boundary, and the Lewisham planning process.
+- Three reasons.
+First, accuracy: we know the SE6 stock, the Edwardian cut-roof semis around Sangley Road and Inchmery Road, the 1930s trussed-roof properties around Culverley Green, the conservation area boundary, and the Lewisham planning process.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included for trussed-roof modification, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Catford Loft Conversions